-With sites online pulling millions of hits making fun of the people in Wal-Mart stores, it’s no wonder that no one wants to be seen in ANY Wal-Mart store.
+With sites online pulling millions of hits making fun of the people in Walmart stores, who would want to visit a Walmart store.
 Ever.
 (Ok, I don’t.)
 Check out People of Wal-Mart…. it’s both hilarious and truly disturbing.

-And the People of Wal-Mart site does not even show the total lack of common courtesy to others, not to mention any semblance of MANNERS.
+And the People of Walmart site does not even show the total lack of common courtesy to others.
+Not to mention any semblance of manners.
 I’ve seen family reunions in aisles where apparently no one else needs to shop because they stand around talking for at least 30 minutes.
-I see children running rampant, annoying other shoppers and HOW DARE we say anything to that child who just slammed the cart into the back of my legs.
-(I almost was banned from our Wal-Mart for life for my reaction to some girl who thought it was okay to allow her child to hit my nephew.)
-I don’t think there is any singular place on the planet where you can walk through the front doors and not INSTANTLY see just how deeply rooted in our Culture of Disrespect we have become.
+Children are running rampant, annoying other shoppers.
+How dare we say anything to that child who just slammed the cart into the back of my legs?
+(I almost was banned from our Walmart for life for my reaction to some girl who thought it was okay to allow her child to hit my nephew.)
+I don’t think there is any singular place on the planet where you can walk through the front doors and not instantly see just how deeply rooted in our Culture of Disrespect we have become.

 Where do I even start on this one?

 For all their claiming they want to reduce their environmental impact, they seriously push a culture of waste.
 So many things just thrown out instead of finding other alternatives.
-So much of an impact made by all of the electrical costs of being open 24/7.
+A huge impact made by all of the electrical costs of being open 24/7.
 So many semi trucks hauling crap to their stores, dumping carbon monoxide into our air.
-So much spent to ship in out of country products…. and then expose us all to lead based paint from Chinese toys!
+So much spent to ship in out of country products.
+And then expose us all to lead-based paint from Chinese toys!
 (Just to name a few.)

-While I completely understand if you want to shop at Wal-Mart we are all allowed to think, feel and act as we see fit- I strongly urge you to do a little research on Walmart the next time you are in their stores.
+Don’t get me wrong, I completely understand if you want to shop at Walmart.
+You are all allowed to think, feel and act as you see fit.
+The only ask that you do some research on Walmart.
 Shopping is stressful enough.
-Wal-Mart does nothing to alleviate that stress; they actually exacerbate it.
+Walmart does nothing to alleviate that stress; they actually exacerbate it.

-What are your thoughts on Wal-Mart?
-Have you read any good press on Wal-Mart lately?
+I am boycotting Walmart because of the reasons above.
+What are your thoughts on Walmart?
+Have you read any good press on Walmart lately?
 Bad press?
 I’d love to hear what your thoughts are on the Mega-Retailer.